SERVICE DOGS AND ASSISTANCE ANIMALS IN VACATION RENTAL HOMES

 ABOUT OUR POLICIES

-Luckily, we offer a large number of properties that do allow pets and service/assistance animals.
-We welcome them with open arms into these properties.
-We even have check-in gifts for our four-legged vacationers, whether they are a service animal or a pet.
-We only have two fair requests of our guests;
+We offer a wide range of properties that welcome both pets and service/assistance animals.
+We warmly receive them and even provide check-in gifts for our four-legged visitors, regardless of whether they are pets or service animals.
+We have just two fair requests for our guests:

 1. Don’t try to represent your Pet as a Service Dog or Assistance Animal if it is not.
 A 10-minute online application and $65+ fee does not pass and is insulting to animals and owners that earned it through months or years of hard work and training.